Origin of high-velocity ejecta and early red excess emission in the infant Type Ia supernova 2021aefx: Early Evolution

-\item There is evidence for excess emission which begins prior to the epoch of first light.
-The bulk of this emission peaks in the ``excess emission phase'' prior to 1.75 days since first light in rest frame, during which the SN undergoes redward \bv\ color evolution.
+\item There is evidence for excess emission beginning prior to $t_{\rm PL}$.
+The bulk of this excess emission peaks in the ``excess emission phase'' prior to 1.75 days since $t_{\rm PL}$ in the rest frame, during which the SN undergoes redward \bv\ color evolution, and in the optical bands.

-\item By fitting the early velocity evolution of \uname, we estimate an explosion epoch of MJD 59529.32 $\pm$ 0.04 days.
-This is $\sim$ 0.5 days prior to the onset of the power-law rise in rest frame and 1.0 days prior to the peak of the early excess emission.
+\item By fitting the early velocity evolution of \uname, we estimate an explosion epoch of MJD 59529.32 $\pm$ 0.04 days, $\sim$ 0.5 days prior to $t_{\rm PL}$ and 1.0 days prior to the peak of the early excess emission in rest frame.